-If you want to learn French the best place to study and practice the language is obviously where it is spoken, so France is the perfect location.
+If you want to learn French the best place to study and practice the language is obviously where it is spoken, so France (and Annecy specifically) is the perfect location.
 This is where you get the chance of hearing local people speaking in their native tongue.
 Where better could there be for you to hear exactly how to pronounce French words and to try out your own command of the language?
 Of course, it is possible to learn French without going to France.
-Let’s take a look at some tips for learning the language.
+Let’s take a look at some of the best tips for learning french.

 Tip Number 1: Regular Study

 One of the most important tips for learning French is to study the language on a very regular basis.
 If you are in France or a French-speaking country you can try chatting with local people in their own tongue and hear how they sound the words.
 Regular study also includes learning from books, videos or DVDs and a very good way to ensure you learn French is by taking a course in it, and if the French language course you are enrolled on is held in France then it is even better.

 Being enrolled for French classes is an excellent way to make sure you are studying on a regular basis, and with professional teachers to help you and to monitor your progress.
 Of course, you can take classes in French at colleges and schools in many parts of the world.